What accounts and permissions are required to manage MetaShare?

 - MetaShare document template administrator

-In order to manage MetaShare's document templates, a site for the templates needs to be created, according to the instructions under section "1 - Creating the document templates' library".
+In order to manage MetaShare's document templates, a site for the templates needs to be created, according to the instructions under section "1 - How to create the document templates' library".

 The administrator of this library needs "Full Control" permissions on the document library and all users that are to be able to create documents based on these document templates need to have "Read" permissions on the library.